kha-white/manga-ocr/README.md

 You might use a tool like [ShareX](https://getsharex.com/) to manually capture a region of the screen and let the OCR read it either from the system clipboard, or a specified directory.
 By default, Manga OCR will write recognized text to clipboard, from which it can be read by a dictionary like [Yomichan](https://github.com/FooSoft/yomichan).
-Reading images from clipboard works only on Windows and macOS, on Linux you should read from a directory instead.

 Your full setup for reading manga in Japanese with a dictionary might look like this: